Boating to Catalina Island

 - LA County Sheriff’s Dept., Two Harbors: 310-510-0872

 - US Coast Guard: VHF Channel 16; 310-521-3600 or Emergency, 310-521-3815

 - LA County Lifeguard/Paramedic Rescue Boat: VHF Channel 16; 310-510-0586 or Dial 911.

 - Shore Boats: VHF Channel 9; there is a charge per person each way

-- Marine Fuel Dock, Avalon: Gas and diesel, plus boat side delivery service of beer, ice, snacks, wine, soft drinks/water, toiletries, tackle, boat and miscellaneous supplies available.
+- Marine Fuel Dock, Avalon: Gas and diesel, plus "Dock Dash" boat side delivery service of beer, ice, snacks, wine, soft drinks/water, toiletries, tackle, boat and miscellaneous supplies available.
+Call for delivery or stop by our convenience store, located adjacent to the Catalina Casino buidling.
 310-510-0046 or VHF Channel 6.